deepaksood619/website-old/_posts/2017-08-13-adding-comments-system-for-posts-in-jekyll.md

  Tip: Remember to give correct path for your comments storage.

 ## Steps to add facebook comments to jekyll-
+1. Change comments provider to `facebook` and you are done.

+After using facebook comment system, I replaced my provider from staticman to facebook.
+Facebook comment system is far better than staticman for now.
+It is clean, fast and easy.
+Built in moderation system.

 ### Reference -
  * [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/configuration/)